open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 {{< card2 "Hardware components">}}
  I'm using the same basic design as Adafruit Feather M0.
 Adafruit is an open-source company that does a lot of cool software, like display drivers.
-The idea of doing the small-scale heat blocks came from Yan, the engineer from Oslo.
+As mentioned earlier the idea of doing the small-scale heat blocks came from Yanwo, the engineer from Oslo.
 {{< /card2 >}}

 {{< expand "Show answer">}}
 I always try to use as much as possible of what is around.
 It is the philosophy of open source that you don't need to start from scratch.
 Definitely, there is a lot of things you should use.
 I'm using the same basic design as Adafruit Feather M0.
 Adafruit is an open-source company that does a lot of cool software, like display drivers.
 When I do software, I usually pick pieces from different places and put libraries together.
 The software is a collection of different contributions from different people in open-source space.

-As mentioned earlier the idea of doing the small-scale heat blocks came from Yan, the engineer from Oslo.
+As mentioned earlier the idea of doing the small-scale heat blocks came from Yanwo, the engineer from Oslo.
 The clever part of this device is inspired by someone else who shared the idea with me.
 I'm using open software such as KiCad, which is an open PCB design software and it’s very capable and good.
 I try to use the technology in a fun way.
 I'm using a lot of the PCB manufacturing in China.
 The Pocket-PCR uses an aluminium PCB, which is used for like power LEDs.
 You often see these power LEDs on aluminium PCBs.
 I get inspired by technologies that are available and easily accessible.
 I decided to do this cooler with the aluminium PCB technology because it's cheap and easily available.
 I'm not trying to go into milling something specific for my application.
 I try to use the building blocks that are there and available.
 Of course, 3D printing is another important development that wouldn't be possible without open-source hardware and software.
 I like 3D printing as it is easy to share the 3D files.
 I usually use Thingiverse.
 I'm trying to use and promote a bit these platforms that do work in the open-source community.